mediachain/mediachain/docs/testnet.md

 ## Client

 You probably want to start here!
-The client is pip installable:
+The client is installable with [pip](https://pip.pypa.io/en/stable/):

 ```bash
 $ pip install mediachain-client
 ```

 Make sure you have a recent pip, at least 8.x.
+If `pip --version` reports a lower version, you can update pip with itself: `pip install -U pip`.

-You also probably want to [install IPFS](https://ipfs.io/docs/install/) and run `ipfs daemon`.
-If ipfs is not running on your machine, be sure to add the `--disable-ipfs` flag when running the `mediachain` command.
+You will also need to [install IPFS](https://ipfs.io/docs/install/) and run `ipfs daemon`.

 ### Reading